2025 Boundary Waters Policy & Legislative Updates

 (i) The Secretary of Defense shall consider the needs of the United States in supplying and maintaining the National Defense Stockpile, review the legal authorities and obligations in managing the National Defense Stockpile, and take all appropriate steps to ensure that the National Defense Stockpile will provide a robust supply of critical minerals in the event of a future shortfall.

-President Trump has also signaled his intent to significantly alter the National Environmental Protection Act (NEPA) process with the “Removal of National Environmental Policy Act Implementing Regulations.”
-This new rule, once adopted,would remove the Council on Environmental Quality’s (CEQ) overarching supervisory role over NEPA implementation, and allow each agency to come up with their own regulations.
-This new rule, despite offering a voluntary comment period, will be enacted starting April 11th, regardless of public comment.
+This new rule removes the Council on Environmental Quality’s (CEQ) overarching supervisory role over NEPA implementation, allowing each agency to rewrite its regulations.
+This new rule, despite offering a voluntary comment period, is likely to be enacted, regardless of public input.

 On March 20th, 2025, President Trump signed “Immediate Measures to Increase American Mineral Production.”
 This Executive Order invokes wartime powers for the president and a number of federal agency secretaries to identify significant mineral deposits on federal lands and, through federal funding and private industry input, designate mineral production as the official use of those federal public lands.
 This is an immediate threat to the Boundary Waters Canoe Area Wilderness and federal public lands at large.
 This action must be monitored very closely in the coming weeks and months to defend the places we cherish the most.